Instamojo/ios-sdk/README.md

-# Instamojo SDK Integration Documentation
+# Please note that the SDK given here is outdated.
+Please follow the below link for the Latest one.

 ## Where can I find the Documentation?
-Integration documentation for the SDK is found [here](https://docs.instamojo.com/page/ios-sdk).
+Integration documentation for the Latest SDK is found [here](https://docs.instamojo.com/v1.1/page/ios-integration).

 ## I have queries regarding the SDK Integration
 If this documentation doesn't answer any specific question(s) pertaining to SDK integration,